A Half Day Introduction to Extended DISC: How to Create a Shared Understanding and Enhance Communication Between Individuals and Within Teams:

 ]If you would like some help refining your communication skills, please give me a call or email for a 30 minute discovery session to get you on your way and see if leadership coaching is right for you

-This is an interesting quote, it could mean one of two things.
-Either you are maintaining the status quo, you are not implementing change, you are indeed letting it be.
+This is an interesting quote.
+I take it to mean someone who is maintaining the status quo, not implementing change, indeed letting it be.
 This could be because what you are doing or saying, or how you are being is working for you and those around you.
 Or, you are ignoring the negative things you are thinking, doing, or experiencing.
 Either way, the phrase ‘let it be so’ implies a lack of reflection and a lack of movement.
-It is a passive mindset, on the one hand in a place of comfort and on the other one of discomfort.
+It is a passive mindset.

 Moving from a Place of Comfort

-If you are in a place of comfort, it is important to regularly connect back to your purpose, to what’s important to you because if you lose sight and feeling around that, you will no longer feel comfortable, you will be stuck.
+If you are in a place of comfort, it is important to regularly connect back to your purpose, to what’s important to you because if you lose sight and feeling around that, you may begin to feel stuck and loose your sense of wellbeing.
 To get yourself moving, celebrate the achievements that got you to this place.
 Now create some goals for the next stage of life, work/career, family and/or community – whatever it is that connects with your purpose.
-Importantly, notice when you have reached these goals, celebrate and make new ones for the next 3 to 5 years.
+Importantly, notice when you have reached these goals, celebrate and make new ones for the next 1, 3 or 5 years.
+Choose whichever timeframe feels exciting but not overwhelming.
 Repeat.

 Moving from a Negative Place

-If you are experiencing negative thoughts and emotions as a result of the situation you find yourself in, it is probably time to make some changes to your mindset.
-I read this quote by Eckhart Tolle in this Inc article yesterday 2 Remarkably Powerful Mindsets to Move You Through Difficulty (link below article).
-It resonated with me, so I share it here.
+If you are experiencing negative thoughts and emotions as a result of the situation you find yourself in and have made no move to change, it is probably time to consider your mindset.
+Potential options are nicely summarised in this quote by Eckhart Tolle (Inc, 2016)

 “Wherever you are, be there totally.
 If you find your here-and-now intolerable and it makes you unhappy, you have three options: remove yourself from the situation, change it, or accept it totally.
 If you want to take responsibility for your life, you must choose one of those three options, and you must choose now.
 Then accept the consequences.”